 An ACI system can automatically create a citation index from literature in electronic format.
 Such a system can autonomously locate articles, extract citations, identify citations to the same article that occur in different formats, and identify the context of citations in the body of articles.
 The viability of ACI depends on the ability to perform these functions accurately.
-We built a prototype digital library called CiteSeer that successfully performs these tasks with sufficient accuracy.5
+We built a prototype digital library called CiteSeer that successfully performs these tasks with sufficient accuracy.

 Operating completely autonomously, CiteSeer works by downloading papers from the Web and converting them to text.
 It then parses the papers to extract the citations and the context in which the citations are made in the body of the paper, storing this information in a database.
-CiteSeer includes full-text article and citation indexing, and allows the location of Aha, D. W. (1991), Instance-based learning algorithms, Machine Learning 6(1), 37-66.
+CiteSeer includes full-text article and citation indexing, and allows the location of papers by keyword search or citation links.
+It can also locate papers related to a given article by using common citation information or word similarity.
+Given a particular paper, CiteSeer can also display the context of how subsequent publications cite that paper.